-4.3 Measurement and Comparison
+4.3.
+Measurement and comparison

-The static deflection and dynamic responses of the polymer torsional VCD are measured in open air by the white light interferometer and the MEMS motion analyzer (MMA), respectively.
-In measuring the rotation angle, the surface profiles of VCD at steady state under different driving voltages are first determined by the white light interferometer.
+The static deflection and dynamic responses of the polymer torsional VCD are measured in open air by a white light interferometer and a MEMS motion analyzer (MMA), respectively.
+In measuring the rotation angle, the surface profiles of the VCD in a steady state under different driving voltages are first determined by the white light interferometer.
 Then the rotation angle can be calculated by the relative deflection between two reference points, such as the movable finger tip and the torsion spring.
-For vibration measurement, a sinusoid wave is applied to the VCD with frequency range from 1KHz to 10kHz, then the amplitude is recorded.
+For vibration measurement, a sinusoid wave is applied to the VCD with the frequency range from 1 KHz to 10 kHz, then the amplitude is recorded.
 By selecting the proper location, the dynamic responses at different frequencies can be obtained directly.